-What You Need to Know About Criminal Justice and Law Enforcement Professor
+What is a Criminal Justice and Law Enforcement Professor?

-Example of Criminal Justice & Law Enforcement Professor Job Teach courses in criminal justice, corrections, and law enforcement administration.
+Criminal Justice & Law Enforcement Professor Definition Teach courses in criminal justice, corrections, and law enforcement administration.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 - Compile, administer, and grade examinations, or assign this work to others.

 - Plan, evaluate, and revise curricula, course content, course materials, and methods of instruction.

 - Initiate, facilitate, and moderate classroom discussions.

 - Maintain student attendance records, grades, and other required records.